-This distinction raises the questions: why should the shareholders be able to sue in the latter case and not in the former?
-Or the opposite question, given the strong rationale for not enabling them to sue in order not to deter the assumption of risk with positive expectancy: Why are shareholders not able to sue in the former case but are able to in the latter?
+This distinction raises questions: why should the shareholders be able to sue in the latter case and not in the former?
+Conversely, given the strong rationale for not enabling them to sue in order not to deter the assumption of risk with a positive expected return: why are shareholders not able to sue in the former case but are able to sue in the latter?
 Why should the source of risk matter to them?
-Shareholders should care only about the pattern of the risk, and not its source—whether the risk stems in the business or legal context.
+Shareholders should care only about the profile of the risk, and not whether the risk stems from a business or legal context.

-Scholars have attempted to provide an answer to this intriguing question, but as one of us has demonstrated elsewhere, to no avail.
-These answers provided suffer from major weaknesses.
-We provided an alternative answer that provides a solid justification for the intriguing distinctions between legal and business risk: the oversight and monitoring gap between business decisions and legal decisions.
-The main function of the board is to oversee and monitor major decisions of managers.
-This oversight will typically take place in business decisions: the board will assess whether the risk taken is worthwhile.
-In contrast, decisions regarding assumption of legal risk would not be brought to the board and will not be monitored.
-The reason for this is that managers acknowledge that if they bring a decision to assume a legal risk to the board, the board will rule it out, independent of the probability of illegality and the potential upside.
+Scholars have attempted to provide an answer to this intriguing question, but as one of us has demonstrated elsewhere, these answers provided suffer from major weaknesses.
+We provided an alternative answer that provides a solid justification for the intriguing distinction between legal and business risk: the oversight and monitoring gap between business decisions and legal decisions.
+The main function of the board is to oversee and monitor major decisions by managers.
+This oversight will typically take place in a business context: the board will assess whether the risk taken is worthwhile.
+In contrast, decisions regarding the assumption of legal risk would not be brought to the board for monitoring.
+The reason for this is that managers acknowledge that if they bring a decision to assume a legal risk to the board, the board will rule it out, regardless of the probability of illegality and the potential upside.
 Board members realize that a decision to assume legal risk may expose them to personal criminal liability.
-For that reason, even if there is an extremely small risk which the company should take based on a cost-benefit analysis, the board members are completely risk averse when it comes to personal criminal liability.
-Because managers know that the board will never approve the assumption of a legal risk, they will not bring up such risks for board approval.
-If the risk is low and the returns for the risk are especially high, managers who will want the company to assume the risk know that they shouldn’t bring it up to the board for approval.
+Even if there is an extremely small risk, which the company should take based on a cost-benefit analysis, board members tend to be completely risk averse when it comes to personal criminal liability.
+Because managers know that the board will never approve the assumption of legal risk, they will not present such risks for board approval.
+If the risk is low and the returns for the risk are especially high, managers who want the company to assume the risk know that they shouldn’t bring it to the board for approval.

-Thus even though the business risk and legal risk may have the same risk pattern and expected value for the company and its shareholders, there is a difference in the degree of oversight they receive: decisions regarding business risk receive board oversight, while decisions regarding legal risk tend to evade board oversight.
+Thus, even though business risk and legal risk may have the same risk profile and expected value for the company and its shareholders, there is a difference in the degree of oversight they receive: decisions regarding business risk receive board oversight, while decisions regarding legal risk tend to evade board oversight.
 This difference justifies the legal distinction between the two forms of risks.
-Even though a decision involving legal risk may benefit shareholders, such decision is prohibited because it will not benefit from the board’s oversight.
+Even though a decision involving legal risk may benefit shareholders, such a decision is prohibited because it will not benefit from the board’s oversight.

-The same form of justification applies also to the Omnicare ruling regarding the mandated fiduciary out provision in mergers: even though the company and shareholders may benefit from deals that enable complete certainty by excluding fiduciary out provisions, because such provisions eliminate oversight over important board decisions, they are categorically viewed as opposing the interests of the company and shareholders.
+The same form of justification applies also to the Omnicare ruling regarding the mandated fiduciary out provision in mergers: even though the company and its shareholders may benefit from deals that enable complete certainty by excluding fiduciary out provisions because such provisions eliminate oversight over important board decisions, they are viewed as categorically opposing the interests of the company and shareholders.
 The oversight over crucial decisions is a vital component of fair corporate governance.
-In the next part of this essay we will delineate the possible legal policy ramifications of the oversight justification.
+In the next part of this essay, we will delineate the possible legal policy ramifications of the oversight justification.

 IV.
 Legal Policy Implications

-Exclusion of Fiduciary Out Provisions When Directors and Managers Have No Involvement In the Company After the Execution of the Deal.
+Exclusion of Fiduciary Out Provisions When Directors and Managers Have No Involvement in the Company After the Execution of the Deal.